I Am The CEO, If I Want It Done, I’ll Just Say So! … What to do when the levers of power are not attached to anything

 Read about connecting employees to strategy

-And they faced these very issues while undergoing a huge expansion.
+And they faced these very issues while undergoing a considerable expansion.

-Imagine the biggest project your company has ever taken on.
+Imagine the most significant project your company has ever taken on.

 A new project that would grow your company’s size by 30-50%.

-Your company’s leadership are 90% sure they will be on time, on budget and successful.
+Your company’s leadership is 90% sure they will be on time, on budget and successful.

 BUT: Employees are 75% sure this will fail.